Runner Frequently Asked Questions

 Keep Me Going

-I can't comitt to every session does that matter?
+I can't commit to every session.
+Does that matter?

 There is no obligation to attend every session listed on the group page, simply book onto the sessions you wish to attend.

 Can I join more than one RunTogether group?